tempertemper/www.tempertemper.net/src/site/resources/2013-08-24--what-is-markdown.md

 Taking that one step further, your computer's software is written in plain .txt files.
 And always will be.
 So .txt is here to stay.
 Even if Microsoft and Apple disappear (unlikely but at least _possible_) your documents will still be in a readable format.

 ## Best practice

 So if  you want to keep your documents forever, for use in as many different contexts as possible—whether you're writing for the web or not—you should look into [using Markdown to write them](/blog/markdown-cheatsheet).

 Are you already using Markdown?
-I'd love to know how you use it– why not leave a comment below!?
+I'd love to know how you use it – why not leave a comment below!?